CrazyRabbitYingqing/NLP_Project/Project_Proposal.md

 The dataset including columns: Tweet Location, Time, Twitter Text, Sentiment Label

-The entire dataset contains more than 40k unique Twitter text that posted between mid-March to mid-April 2020
+The entire dataset contains more than 40k unique Twitter texts that posted between mid-March to mid-April 2020

 Supplemental data: Covid daily cases at the Tweet locations